stevenbarragan/universal/language_definition.md

 numbers  = [1 2 3]              <<--------------------------- each array element in different color!

 numbers | first        is 1
 numbres | nth 0        is 1
 numbers | size         is 3
-numbers | max          is 3

 numbers | where it > 1 is [2 3]
 numbers | insert 4     is [1 2 3 4]